confluentinc/tableflow-terraform-demo/README.md

 - Configure a Datagen Source Connector to generate sample data for the `stock_trades` and `users` topics.
 - Set up an S3 bucket and IAM roles/policies for BYOB (Bring Your Own Bucket) integration with Confluent Tableflow.
 - Provision a Confluent Tableflow topic (`stock_trades`) with Iceberg table format.
-- Manage API keys for Kafka and Tableflow access.
+- Manage API keys for Kafka and Tableflow access

 ## Architecture
 ![](tableflow-demo.drawio.png)